What does a parking permit cost?

 - Prof. Dr Dorgelolaan car park

-You may not apply for a permit if you live or work at an address in the list below (in Dutch).
+You may not apply for a permit if you live or work at an address in the online list.
 These addresses have sufficient car parking facilities on their own grounds or other arrangements have been made, such as shared cars.
 Addresses on this list concern building developments from 2017 onward.

 How do the regulations for visitor parking work?